tonyb486/tonybox.net/content/posts/ecb-penguin/index.md

 ogimage: https://tonybox.net/posts/ecb-penguin/tux-enc.png
 ---

 <small>**Quick Warning**: don't roll your own crypto, and don't use ECB mode unless you *really* know what you're doing.
-The example below illustrates some interesting properties of AES in ECB mode, but shouldn't be taken to minimize the risk of using a mode like ECB.</small>
+The example below illustrates some interesting properties of AES in ECB mode, but shouldn't be taken to minimize the risk of using a mode like ECB.
+There are other risks apart from seeing penguins, like [chosen prefix oracles](https://cryptopals.com/sets/2/challenges/12) that can reveal plaintext.</small>

 # Encrypting a Penguin